strogonoff/jekyll-theme-eva/README.md

 Album symbols should have equal sides (look OK if resized to fit in a square).

-Album data to put in its about.yml:
+Album data expected in its about.yml:

     name: album-name
     priority: 1  # Determines navigation ordering on home page